There’s been a lot of talk recently about New Marketing; how communication is now all about engagement, how the consumer is boss and such like.

 That’s a lot of data; indeed Aaron Zornes, chief research officer of The MDM Institute, was recently quoted in Information Management as saying that “a typical large company with (has) 14,000 or so databases on average”.
 And most of that data will be just sitting around in IT storage systems, rarely reviewed and even less likely to be integrated for meaningful knowledge development.
 It needs analysts and who better to interpret the meaning of all this data than market research?

-What Market Research could Offer Business
+What the Market Research Department could Offer

 What an incredible opportunity!
 The question is whether the market research profession is ready to take it up; whether researchers are ready to move from data gatherers (alone!) to interpreters and storytellers.
 Signs of the urgency for this change are everywhere.
 In a recent report by BusinessIntelligence.com (you can download the full report there), one of the conclusions drawn was that CEO’s are not getting what they need (from Big Data).
 Instead of Dashboards, they were more likely to be getting emails and spread sheets!